Systolic vs diastolic blood pressure

 Searched over 200M research papers

-Blood pressure is a critical measure of cardiovascular health, typically expressed as two components: systolic and diastolic pressures.
-Systolic blood pressure (SBP) represents the pressure in the arteries when the heart beats, while diastolic blood pressure (DBP) measures the pressure when the heart is at rest between beats.
-Both components are essential in diagnosing and managing hypertension, a leading risk factor for cardiovascular diseases.
+Systolic blood pressure (SBP) is the pressure in the arteries when the heart beats, while diastolic blood pressure (DBP) is the pressure when the heart rests between beats.
+Both are important for diagnosing and managing hypertension, but their significance can vary by age and health outcomes Banegas2002Kandil2020Kannel1971+1 MORE.

 Conclusion